Rías Baixas’ History: From Galicia to the World

 "Albariño will have its denomincación específica very soon, to avoid adulterations and fakes" - La Voz de Galicia, 7/31/1983

 As a result, the Denominación Específica became a Denominación de Origen.
-To be able to successfully sell their wines to the rest of Europe, Albariño producers needed to enter the Common Market under the umbrella of “quality wines,” which implied obtaining a designation of origin.
-Otherwise, they would have to sell a product they considered to be of high quality as ordinary table wine, which was as much a matter of pride as it was a pragmatic economic decision.
+To be able to successfully sell their wines to the rest of Europe, Albariño producers needed to enter the European Common Market under the umbrella of “quality wines,” which required them to obtain a designation of origin.
+Otherwise, they would have to sell a product they considered to be of the highest quality as ordinary table wine in the rest of Europe, which was as much a matter of pride as it was a pragmatic economic decision.

 Rías Baixas in the 21st Century